deveel/deveel.webhooks/README.md

 * The webhook payload is represented as a JSON object (or alternatively as XML or Form)
 * The webhook payload includes properties that describe the type of event and the time-stamp of the occurrence
 * An optional signature in the header of the request or a query-string parameter ensures the authenticity of the caller

+I tried to express the concepts in more details in [this page](docs/concept_webhook.md) within this repository (without any ambition to be pedagogic).

 ## Motivation